akashtalole/python-samples/README.md

 Useful Python Sample Codes

 1. ldapclient.py
 Python-ldap implenetation for AD and LDAP.
+This is a Django authentication backend that authenticates against an LDAP service.